CogentRoleplayCommunity/FogentRoleplay/src/Adventures/LostTunnelsOfTundelver/LostTunnelsOfTundelver.md

 #### **Treasure**

 Nezznar possesses a potion of healing and a spider staff.
 Additionally, he carries an iron key featuring an anvil-shaped head that unlocks the door to Area 20.
 Nezznar's explorations have yielded treasure, which is stored in the sack on the wooden table.
-The sack contains 190 electrum pieces (ep), 130 bronze coins (gp), 15 platinum pieces (pp), nine small gemstones (each valued at 10 gp), and a molekin ale mug crafted from hammered electrum (valued at 100 gp).
+The sack contains 35 bronze coins (bc), 2 bc gold coins (gc), nine small gemstones (each valued at 10 bc), and a molekin ale mug crafted from hammered electrum (valued at 1 gc).

 #### **Awarding Skill & Destiny Points**